NoroffFEU/development-platforms/strapi.md

 `https://fff-api.onrender.com/api/articles`

-The admin panel for managing the API can be access at:
+The admin panel for managing the API can be accessed at:

 `https://fff-api.onrender.com/api/articles/admin`